Morgan Jean-Pierre: Club career

-In 2011, Morgan signed for French fourth division side Agde, where he suffered relegation to the French fifth division.
-In 2015, Morgan signed for Honvéd in the Hungarian top flight, where he made 5 appearances and scored 1 goal.
-On 14 March 2015, he debuted for Honvéd during a 1-1 draw with Puskás Akadémia.
-On 27 May 2015, Morgan scored his first goal for Honvéd during a 1-0 win over Ferencváros.
+In 2011, Jean-Pierre signed for French fourth division side Agde, where he suffered relegation to the French fifth division.
+In 2015, Jean-Pierre signed for Honvéd in the Hungarian top flight, where he made 5 appearances and scored 1 goal.
+On 14 March 2015, he debuted for Honvéd during a 1–1 draw with Puskás Akadémia.
+On 27 May 2015, Jean-Pierre scored his first goal for Honvéd during a 1-0 win over Ferencváros.

 In 2015, he signed for French fifth division club Fabrègues.
-Before the second half of 2015-16, Morgan signed for Košice in Slovakia, but left due to them going bankrupt.
+Before the second half of 2015-16, Jean-Pierre signed for Košice in Slovakia, but left due to them going bankrupt.
 In 2017, he signed for Baník Ostrava in the Czech top flight, but left due to agent problems.
 Before the second half of 2017-18, he signed for French fifth division team Canet.
-In 2018, Morgan signed for Sète in the French fourth division.
+In 2018, Jean-Pierre signed for Sète in the French fourth division.
 In 2021, he signed for French third-tier outfit Stade Briochin.

 International career

-Morgan represented France at the 2013 Summer Universiade.
+Jean-Pierre represented France at the 2013 Summer Universiade.
 He debuted for the Guadeloupe national team in a friendly 2–0 loss to Cape Verde on 23 March 2022.